 Barium swallow: This test is used to examine the lining of the esophagus.
-The patient drinks a barium solution which coats the lining of the esophagus.
+The patient drinks a barium solution that coats the lining of the esophagus.
 Then x-ray pictures are taken.

 Enteroclysis: This is another way to look at the small intestine.
 In this test, a thin tube is passed from the mouth or nose down through the stomach to the start of the small intestine.
 Barium contrast is sent through the tube, along with a substance that creates more air in the intestines, causing them to expand.
 X-rays of the intestines are then taken.
 This test may be quicker and give clearer images of the small intestine than a small bowel follow-through, but the use of a tube to give the barium makes it more uncomfortable.

-Barium enema: This test (also known as a lower GI series) is used to look at the inner surface of the large intestine.
+Barium enema: This test (also known as a lower GI series) is used to look at the inner surface of the colon and rectum.
 The barium solution is given as an enema (through the anus) while the patient is lying on the x-ray table.
 When the colon is about half full of barium, the patient rolls over so the barium spreads throughout the colon.
 Then x-rays are taken.
-After the barium is put in the colon, air may be blown in to help spread the barium toward the bowel wall and better coat the inner surface.
+After the barium is put in, air may be blown in to help spread the barium toward the bowel wall and better coat the inner surface.
 This is called an air contrast (or double contrast) barium enema.
 X-rays are then taken.

 Barium x-rays are used less these days than in the past.
 In many cases they are being replaced by endoscopy, where the doctor actually looks into the esophagus, stomach, or colon with a narrow fiber optic scope.

-A CT (or CAT) scan can help tell if your cancer has spread into lymph nodes or other organs such as your liver.
+A CT scan can help tell if the cancer has spread into your lymph nodes or other organs such as your liver.

 Before any pictures are taken, you might be asked to drink 1 to 2 pints of a liquid called oral contrast.
 This helps outline the intestine so that certain areas are not mistaken for tumors.
 You might also receive an IV (intravenous) line through which a different kind of contrast dye (IV contrast) is injected.
 This helps better outline structures in your body.
 The injection can cause some flushing (redness and warm feeling that may last hours to days).
 A few people are allergic to the dye and get hives.
 Rarely, more serious reactions like trouble breathing and low blood pressure can occur.
 Medicine can be given to prevent and treat allergic reactions.
-Be sure to tell the doctor if you have ever had a reaction to any contrast material used for x-rays.
+Be sure to tell the doctor if you have any allergies (especially to iodine or shellfish) or if you have ever had a reaction to any contrast material used for x-rays.

 Magnetic resonance imaging (MRI) scan

-MRI scans use radio waves and strong magnets instead of x-rays.
-The energy from the radio waves is absorbed by the body and then released in a pattern formed by the type of tissue and by certain diseases.
-A computer translates the pattern into a detailed image of parts of the body.
-Like a CT scanner, this produces cross-sectional slices of the body.
-An MRI can produce slices that are parallel with the length of your body.
+MRI scans use radio waves and strong magnets instead of x-rays to create detailed images of parts of the body.
+Like a CT scan, an MRI produces cross-sectional slices of the body.
 As with a CT scan, a contrast material might be injected into a vein, but it is not needed as often.

 MRI scans take longer than CT scans, often up to an hour.
-You may have to lie inside a narrow tube which may feel confining and can upset people with a fear of enclosed spaces.
-Special, "open" MRI machine can help with this if needed, although the images may not be as sharp in some cases.
+You may have to lie inside a narrow tube which can feel confining and can upset people with a fear of enclosed spaces.
+Special, open MRI machine can help with this if needed, although the images might not be as sharp in some cases.
 The MRI machine makes loud buzzing noises, but some places provide headphones to help block the sound.

 Scans using small amounts of radioactivity and special cameras can be helpful in looking for carcinoid tumors.
 They can help determine the extent of the tumor, as well as help locate it if doctors aren’t sure where it is in the body.

 Somatostatin receptor scintigraphy (OctreoScan®): This is the scan most often used to look for carcinoid tumors.
 For this scan, a radioactive substance called indium-111 is bound to a hormone-like substance called octreotide.
-When a small amount of this combined substance is injected into a vein, it travels through the blood and the octreotide causes it to attach to proteins on carcinoid cells.
+When a small amount of this combined substance is injected into the blood, the octreotide causes it to attach to proteins on carcinoid cells.
 About 4 hours after the injection, a special camera can be used to show where the radioactivity has collected in the body.
 More scans may be done over the next few days as well.

 Positron emission tomography (PET) scan

 A PET scan is another imaging test that uses low levels of radioactivity to look for tumors.
 PET scans usually use a form of radiolabeled glucose (sugar) to find tumors.
 But to look for neuroendocrine tumors/cancers, a special type of PET scan is done, using a radioactive form of 5-hydroxytryptophan (5-HTP).
-This chemical is injected into the bloodstream, then spreads through the body and is taken up and used by carcinoid cells.
+This chemical is injected into the bloodstream and is taken up and used by carcinoid cells.
 After about an hour, a special camera is used to find the areas of radioactivity.
 Some doctors have found this type of PET scan to be more accurate than CT scans for detecting spread of disease.
-However, this type of PET scan is not available in every hospital (even hospitals that have a PET scanner).
+However, this type of PET scan is not available in every hospital (even some hospitals that have a PET scanner).

-These tests use a flexible lighted tube (endoscope) with a video camera on the end.
-The camera is connected to a monitor, which lets the doctor see any masses in the lining of the digestive organs clearly.
-If abnormal areas are found, small pieces of tissue can be removed through the endoscope (biopsy).
-The tissue can be looked at under the microscope to find out if cancer is present and what kind of cancer it is.
+Endoscopy tests use a flexible lighted tube (endoscope) with a video camera on the end.
+The camera is connected to a monitor, which lets the doctor see any abnormal areas in the lining of the digestive organs clearly.
+If needed, small pieces of the abnormal areas can be removed (biopsied) through the endoscope.
+The biopsy samples can be looked at under the microscope to find out if cancer is present and what kind of cancer it is.

 This test is also known as esophogogastroduodenoscopy or EGD.
-The endoscope is passed down through the mouth to show the esophagus, stomach, and first part of the small bowel.
+An endoscope is passed down through the mouth to look at the esophagus, stomach, and first part of the small bowel.

-An upper endoscopy may be done in a hospital outpatient department, in a clinic, or in a doctor's office.
+An upper endoscopy may be done in a hospital outpatient department, clinic, or doctor’s office.
 It usually takes 15 to 30 minutes, and most patients are given intravenous medicine to make them feel relaxed and sleepy.
 If you are sedated for the procedure, you will need someone to take you home (not just a cab).

-Proctoscopy may be used to look for a rectal tumor.
-This involves using a shorter, rigid, hollow tube (a proctoscope), which is about 10 inches long and about 1 inch in diameter and may have a light on the end of it.
+Proctoscopy can be used to look for a rectal tumor.
+This test uses a shorter, rigid, hollow tube (a proctoscope), which is about 10 inches long and about 1 inch across and may have a light on the end of it.
 The doctor coats the proctoscope with a lubricant and then gently pushes it into the anus and rectum.
 By shining a light into this tube, the doctor has a clear view of the lining of the rectum and anus.
 This test usually requires that you take laxatives or have an enema beforehand to make sure the bowels are empty.

 Double balloon enteroscopy